hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

     runc --version
     ```

-1. If your Docker Engine and `libseccomp` versions meet the requirements from previous steps, you're all set!
+1. If your Docker Engine and `libseccomp` versions meet the requirements from previous steps, your system is properly configured.
 Otherwise, proceed to [option 3](#option-3-docker-engine-using-a-modified-libseccomp-profile).

 #### Option 3: Docker Engine Using a Modified `libseccomp` Profile